speedyleion/speedyleion.github.io/_posts/2021-02-14-git-status-internals.markdown

 sorted version of each directory in the index and working tree.
 This sorted approach allows it to quickly see when a file is extra in the index or the working tree.
-When a file exists in the index, but not in the working tree, it is in a delted state.
+When a file exists in the index, but not in the working tree, it is in a deleted state.
 When a file exists in the working tree but not the index, it is in an untracked.

 The important code block to notice in [git_diff__from_iterators()] is when a